 After decades of 30-day free trials for its flagship creative applications such as Photoshop, Illustrator, InDesign, and all the others, today Adobe announced that going forward, the length of the trial period for Creative Cloud (i.e., the CC desktop apps) will be standardized worldwide at 7 days.

 The company has been running some tests over the past couple months, and says the changes better align with how individuals are actually using the trial software – meaning the degree and duration of time they use them the most after initial installation.
 By moving to seven days, Adobe feels they can follow up better with the customer when the experience is freshest than if it happened a month later.
 It also gives users greater incentive to bump up the priority of the new software evaluations.
 Given the accelerating pace of change in technology (and pretty much everything else moving faster these days), these findings aren’t entirely surprising.

-The other big reason is because long trial periods are somewhat a holdover from the old days where purchasing Adobe software was a huge upfront cost and major investment… Adobe CS6 (released four years ago now) used to cost many hundreds or often thousands of dollars to purchase.
+The other big reason is because long trial periods are somewhat a holdover from the old days where purchasing Adobe software was a huge upfront cost and major investment… Adobe CS6 (released in 2012) used to cost many hundreds or often thousands of dollars to purchase.
 Now, by contrast, after your free first week, CC offers monthly or annual subscription plans for as little as US$9.99 a month (for Photoshop & Lightroom), with ongoing upgrades included.

 Special: Legally download dozens of free Adobe books for a limited time!

-Also, as before, no license key, serial number, or credit card is needed to download or run the initial free trials.
-And importantly, even after the final expiration of any free trial period, you can still keep and maintain the free level of Creative Cloud membership with permanent benefits for life, at no cost.
+Regardless, even after the final expiration of any free trial period, you can continue to keep and maintain the free level of Creative Cloud membership with permanent benefits for life, at no cost.

 See Adobe’s full announcement here.